2022 Maryland Senate election: District 37

 The new 37th district encompasses all of Talbot and Dorchester counties, and parts of Caroline and Wicomico counties, including Cambridge, Easton, Federalsburg, and parts of Salisbury.
-Two-term Republican incumbent Adelaide C. Eckardt, who was re-elected in 2018 with 59.9% of the vote, is running for a third term.
+Two-term Republican incumbent Adelaide C. Eckardt, who was re-elected in 2018 with 59.9% of the vote, ran for a third term.

 Republican primary

-Maryland Matters has identified the Republican primary election in District 37 as a "race to watch".
+Maryland Matters identified the Republican primary election in District 37 as a "race to watch".

 General election

 District 38

 The new 38th district encompasses all of Worcester and Somerset counties, and part of Wicomico County, including Ocean City, Pocomoke City, Princess Anne, and part of Salisbury.
-First-term Republican incumbent Mary Beth Carozza, who was elected in 2018 with 52.6% of the vote, is running for a second term.
+First-term Republican incumbent Mary Beth Carozza, who was elected in 2018 with 52.6% of the vote, ran for a second term.

 District 39

 The new 39th district includes Montgomery Village and parts of Germantown and Clarksburg.
-Three-term Democratic incumbent Nancy J. King, who was re-elected in 2018 with 79.3% of the vote, is running for a fourth term.
+Three-term Democratic incumbent Nancy J. King, who was re-elected in 2018 with 79.3% of the vote, ran for a fourth term.